How to choose the best VoIP Plan

 To see how suitable your broadband connection is for VoIP, go to

-For a good picture of the suitability of your internet access for VoIP, run the test a number of times during busy times of the day over a number of days.
+For a good picture of the suitability of your internet access for VoIP, run tests a number of times during busy times of the day over a number of days.

-If yourinternet connection (for example, cable, T1, or ethernet) is not satisfactory for VoIP, go to Broadband Internet Access to compare options, shop for
+If your internet connection (for example, cable, cellular, or fiber) is not satisfactory for VoIP, go to Broadband & Dedicated Internet Access Options to compare options, shop for

 and order the one that best fits your needs.

-One Stop For Your Telecommunications Products and Services!
+One Stop For Business Telecommunications Products and Services!

 Compare the options, Order the solution that best fits your needs and Save.